 Why Email & CRM Marketing Agency in San Francisco is different

 B2B SaaS, fintech, and developer tooling skew the Bay Area market.
 Buyers are sophisticated; the best marketing here treats them that way.
-That shapes how we run email & CRM for every brand we work with San Francisco.
+That shapes how we run email & CRM for every San Francisco brand we work with.

-Media mix San Francisco has its own shape.
+The media mix in San Francisco has its own shape.
 LinkedIn, podcast, and dev-adjacent community are overweight.
 Most consumer playbooks fail here — the audience sees them coming.

 Email and SMS revenue engineered for the long run — deliverability-first, segmentation-heavy, and measured on incremental revenue, not open rates.